dalesgit/obsidian/notes/daily.journal.2022.09.23.md

 ## Morning

 <!-- Fill out this section after waking up -->
 I woke at 4:30 and was unable to go back to sleep.
-[Charles Carroll](charles-carroll) was on my mind.
+[Charles Carroll](charles-carroll.md) was on my mind.
 I think he was in my dreams the last couple of nights.

-Visions of the people who were in my present but who are now past.
+Visions of the people who were in my present but who are now past. [[spiritual-director]]
 ### Gratitude

 I am grateful for: